NamanSrivastav11/OWASP-WSTG-v4.2-practice/test-cases/01. WSTG-INFO/WSTG-INFO-04.md

 ## Objective

-The objective of this test case is to identify all applications, virtual hosts, or functional contexts hosted on the same web server as the target application.
-The goal is to detemine whether additional applications or entry points are exposed that expand the overall attack surface.
+The objective of this test case is to identify all applications, directories, virtual hosts, and service contexts exposed by the target web server.

-This test case evaluates whether the server hosts:

-- Multiple applications under different paths
-- Legacy or test applications
-- Administrative or unused functionality
-- Misconfigured virtual hosts accessible via the same server
+The goal is to expand visibility beyond the primary application so hidden, legacy, admin, or test applications are included in the overall attack surface.

 -------